System Design Space

 2-8 TB/day

-Backfill and point-in-time joins require deliberate partition/layout strategy.
+History replay and time-aware joins require deliberate storage and partitioning strategy.

 Related chapter